$0 Northern Territory Adoption Quick-Start Checklist

 There is no specific health threshold set out in the legislation, but medical reports are a mandatory documentary requirement.
 The assessment will examine whether applicants have the physical and mental capacity to raise a child to adulthood.
 Chronic illness or disability is not automatically disqualifying — the question is whether it affects your capacity to parent.

-Financial statements are required to demonstrate that you can support a child without government subsidy.
-Adoptive parents in the NT do not receive ongoing carer allowances after finalization — unlike foster carers or families with a Permanent Care Order.
-You are expected to be financially self-sufficient from the date the adoption order is made.
+Financial statements are required to demonstrate financial stability.
+Adoptive parents in the NT generally do not receive ongoing carer payments after finalization — unlike foster carers or families with a Permanent Care Order.
+Plan for ordinary family costs after the adoption order is made.

 What the Eligibility Criteria Don't Tell You